 Consider Company A and Company B:

 Company A is a fast-growing startup in a competitive field, backed by huge investments.
 Employees, managers, and entire departments are under pressure to meet and exceed targets.
-During the hiring process, new starters are told they’ll be working in a high-pressure environment and are expected to work long days (or even at the weekend) when necessary.
+During the hiring process, new starters are told they’ll be working in a high-pressure environment and are expected to work long days (or even at the weekends) when necessary.
 Taking absences for anything other than family emergencies and serious illnesses is not the norm.
-No-one wants to let their team down.
+No one wants to let their team down.

 Company B, on the other hand, is a bustling local restaurant.
 Although absences are a hassle to manage, everyone involved knows that it's too much of a risk to have sick staff preparing and serving food to customers.